Frequently Asked Questions

 What kinds of jobs can I get?

 Our program offers a unique combination of medical and sports focused training because we focus on finding solutions for our clients.
 Unlike many general massage curriculum, which only prepare you for employment at a spa, you will leave us with marketable skills valuable in a variety of therapeutic settings and with the business training to succeed if you decide to create your own job.
 Of course, we’ll also cover all of the basic massage skills necessary to “wow” a spa manager into offering you spa employment, but you’ll also learn effective techniques for helping ease chronic pain and injuries.

 Do I have to take general education classes like English and Math?

 No, although general education is important.
-IMC is a career-focused school providing specific training in massage and bodywork.
+IWC is a career-focused school providing specific training in massage and bodywork.
 You can pick up “Gen-Eds” at any community college; come to us for career skills.